 Try our brand new Retirement Calculator

-We’ve just designed a super simple retirement calculator to help you build a budget based on the type of lifestyle you want to enjoy in retirement.
+Our super simple retirement calculator will help you build a budget based on the type of lifestyle you want to enjoy in retirement.
 All the hard work is done for you, you simply click on the activities you’d like to enjoy and we’ve worked out the average cost based on our research.

 Work out how much your dream retirement will cost in under 60 seconds.

-Be aware that some expenditure will change through retirement.
+Some expenditure will change through retirement.
 As the chart shows below, travel spend tends to be higher in early retirement and tails off in later retirement, where you may have to consider the cost of carers or assisted living.
 For more details check out our blog post on Things that could influence your retirement income needs

 If you’ve used one of the 3 suggested calculation tools, you should have an idea of how much you are going to need per year in retirement and if you’ve used the longevity calculator you’ll also have an idea of roughly how long you’ll need to sustain this income for.
 This will give you your total retirement target.
 So now is the time to work out what you already have and how far away from that target you are.